giladt/giladt/README.md

 ### Hi there 👋

-#### I am a Web3 Software Engineer busy bringing in the next internet revolution.
+#### I am a Web3 Frontend Engineer busy bringing in the next internet revolution.